What is hip resurfacing?

 surgery, the surgeon removes your femoral head completely instead of just capping

 it with a metal covering.
-He or she also replaces the socket of the hipbone, just
+They also replace the socket of the hipbone, just like in

 Why might I need hip resurfacing?